 “Anyone who looks at their tax assessment knows that,” she said.

-That’s part of the reason Racine County officials have been trying to educate people about how to avoid foreclosures and get help if they do fall behind on their mortgages – or even their taxes.
+That’s part of the reason Racine County officials have been trying to educate people about how to and get help if they do fall behind on their mortgages – or even their taxes.

 “More people have to be aware that there is a serious concern with foreclosures,” said

 Racine County Treasurer Jane Nikolai, who tax foreclosures, a three-year process that results when people don’t pay property taxes.